chevron left

 Eventscribe

-What’s not gaining much traction are the numbers for new donors and first-year conversions.
-Keeping donors engaged is key, and for that, you need innovative fundraising ideas.
+Retention of existing donors held fairly steady, but new donors and first-year conversions are not gaining traction.
+Keeping donors engaged is key, and for that you need innovative fundraising ideas.

-Events are the lifeblood of most fundraising activities, and with the right event strategy, you can crush those goals and add value to the mission.
+Events are the lifeblood of most fundraising activities — organizations recently reported that events account for close to half of their yearly revenue (Momentive, 2026) — and with the right event strategy, you can hit your goals and add value to the mission.
+This post provides categorized fundraising ideas plus guidance on aligning your events with organizational goals.

 This post will provide tips and fundraising ideas tailored to nonprofits, as well as guidance on aligning your fundraising events with organizational goals.